RobTillaart/MS5837/README.md

 Instead it uses float math.
 This choice reduces footprint on e.g. AVR and increases the math performance.
-This will however have an effect on the accuracy of the results, although this effect is expected to be relative small.
+This will however have an effect on the accuracy of the results, although this effect is expected to be relative small as the 32 bit floats have 6-7 digits accuracy.

+The library (.cpp) has a 2nd order compensation which is not tested.
+This needs reference devices and equipment to verify which I do not have.
+Feedback is welcome.

+### 0.2.0

-The library is not tested with hardware yet.
+The library is tested with hardware, the MS5837-02 (mathMode 1) works.
+This resulted in fixing several bugs in read() and the 0.2.0 version.
+So pre 0.2.0 version are obsolete.

 Feedback as always is welcome.